rossumai/university/docs/extensions/json-templating/index.md

 }
 ```

-While the later might seem unnecessary, it is needed when we want to cast the value to a certain type.
+While the latter might seem unnecessary, it is needed when we want to cast the value to a certain type.
 For example:

 ```json
 {